 - Setting focused and strategic enforcement priorities, and

-Since the program’s inception, nearly $7 million in federal grant funds have been allocated to the District’s anti-gun and anti-gang efforts.
+Since the program began, nearly $7 million in federal grant funds have been allocated to the District’s violent crime reduction efforts.

 In Massachusetts, PSN projects have included:

-- Developing and sustaining community/law enforcement partnerships in targeted communities across the state by maximizing federal resources;
+- Developing and sustaining community/law enforcement partnerships and strengthening their capabilities in targeted communities across the state by maximizing federal resources.

-- Collaborating with state and local law enforcement and prosecution on gun and gang investigations and arrest sweeps;
+- Collaborating with state and local law enforcement on violent crime and illegal firearm prosecutions.

-- Providing training for nearly 4,000 law enforcement personnel and community members on topics such as advancements in technology, how to empower neighborhoods for gang prevention, updates on new innovative community programs and partnerships, and officer safety training;
+- Providing training for nearly 4,500 law enforcement personnel and community members on topics such as advancements in technology, how to empower neighborhoods for gang prevention, updates on new innovative community programs and partnerships, and officer safety training.

-- Formulating tools to measure the performance of projects funded with PSN and other federal grant funds.
+- Formulating tools to measure the performance of projects funded with PSN and other federal grants.